Senate Bill No. 109

 (b) "Authorizing agency" means the department's office of Health Facility Licensure and Certification.

 (c) "Department" means the Department of Health and Human Resources.

-(d) "Facility" means an ICF/ID, assisted living, behavioral health group home, private residence in which health care services are provided under the supervision of a registered nurse or an adult family care home that is licensed by or approved by the department.
+(d) "Facility" means an ICF/ID, a personal care home, residential board and care home, behavioral health group home, private residence in which health care services are provided under the supervision of a registered nurse or an adult family care home that is licensed by or approved by the department.